Mountain Meadows Massacre: Remembrances

 In 1955, to memorialize the victims of the massacre, a monument was installed in the town square of Harrison, Arkansas.
 On one side of this monument is a map and short summary of the massacre, while the opposite side contains a list of the victims.
-In 2005 a replica of the U.S. Army's original 1859 cairn was built in the community of Carrollton, Arkansas, the former county seat of Carroll County, Arkansas. it is maintained by the Mountain Meadows Monument Foundation.
+In 2005, a replica of the US Army's original 1859 cairn was built in the community of Carrollton, Arkansas, the former county seat of Carroll County, Arkansas.
+It is maintained by the Mountain Meadows Monument Foundation.

 In 2007, the 150th anniversary of the massacre was remembered by a ceremony held in the meadows.
 Approximately 400 people, including many descendants of those slain at Mountain Meadows and Elder Henry B. Eyring of the LDS Church's Quorum of the Twelve Apostles attended this ceremony.

 In 2011, the site was designated as a National Historic Landmark after joint efforts by descendants of those killed and the LDS Church.

 In 2014, archaeologist Everett Bassett discovered two rock piles he believes mark additional graves.
 The locations of the possible graves are on private land and not at any of the monument sites owned by the LDS Church.
-The Mountain Meadows Monument Foundation has expressed their desire that the sites are conserved and given national monument status.
+The Mountain Meadows Monument Foundation has expressed their desire that the sites be conserved and given national monument status.
 Other descendant groups have been more hesitant in accepting the sites as legitimate grave markers.